mikedotg01/simpleQuiz/README.md

 # simpleQuiz
-This is a simple quiz, with buttons.

-The goal is to build a timed coding quiz with multiple-choice questions, as buttons.
+This is a simple timed coding quiz with multiple-choice questions, as buttons.
 The app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript - and it will feature a clean, elegant and efficient user interface.

 The quiz mustis timed and uses a count down.
 - feature 4 questions.